preccy/preccy/README.md

 <br />

-Hi, I'm [Preccy], a computer Science student🚀 from England.
+Hi, I'm [Preccy](https://github.com/preccy/), a computer Science student🚀 from England.
 Currently a Year 11 student contributing to various projects and working on quite a few personal projects.
 Also developing for a game server. 🌟

 I'm interested in Desktop development and Networking.